TSRoberts/TSRoberts/README.md

 # About Me

-Welcome to my Testing Portfolio!
+Welcome to my profile!
 I am an aspiring software tester currently learning manual testing with a goal of progressing into automation testing.
 I am also studying for the ISTQB Foundation certification to further my knowledge in software testing methodologies and practices.

 ## 🔍 What I am Learning
 - Manual Testing Techniques